Greedy Completion for Weighted $(\alpha,\beta)$-Spanners: Technical Overview

 \subsection{Defining the $(\alpha,\beta)$-completion}

-As usual with greedy algorithms, correctness is relatively straightforward; the main challenge is to show that the final output is sparse.
+As usual with greedy algorithms, correctness is straightforward; the main challenge is to show that the final output is sparse.
 We now describe the main conceptual contribution of the paper, which lies in finding the right way to define the $(\alpha,\beta)$-completion in a way that preserves correctness and, crucially, allows one to prove a good bound on the size of the output graph.
 To do so, we incorporate two delicate adaptations to Knudsen's algorithm.
-We now describe the algorithm progressively, through a sequence of increasingly refined attempts.
+We describe the algorithm progressively, through a sequence of increasingly refined attempts.
 Assume we are given a graph $G$, parameters $(\alpha,\beta)$, and some initial graph $H_0$ to be completed to an $(\alpha,\beta)$-spanner of $G$.
-A natural first attempt is to incorporate the same idea directly.
+A natural first attempt is to apply Knudsen's original idea directly.

-\paragraph{Attempt 1 (unsuccessful): naive $(\alpha,\beta)$-completion}
+\paragraph*{Attempt 1 (unsuccessful): naive $(\alpha,\beta)$-completion}

 While there exist $x,y$ such that: Find an $x$-to-$y$ shortest path $P_{x,y}$.
 Add to $H$ all edges of $P_{x,y}$ missing from $H$.

 The naive $(\alpha,\beta)$-completion successfully fixes pairs $x,y$ with bad stretch --- but at what cost?
 The key problem with the naive completion is its \emph{over-correction}.
 If initially $x,y$ satisfied $\dist_H(x,y)=\alpha \cdot \dist_G(x,y)+\beta+1$, it seems plausible that a small fix could have done the job.
 On the other hand, by adding all missing edges along $P_{x,y}$ we make the distance between $x,y$ in the new graph equal to their actual distance in $G$ - this indeed fixes the bad stretch of $x,y$, but it seems to take it too far.